huangfeiyu/eldoc-mouse/README.md

 # eldoc-mouse

-`eldoc-mouse` is an Emacs package that enhances the `eldoc` functionality by displaying documentation in a child frame when the mouse hovers over a symbol in an `eglot` managed buffer.
-It integrates with `eldoc-box` to provide popup documentation and features a debounced hover mechanism to prevent excessive requests to the LSP server.
+`eldoc-mouse` is an Emacs package that enhances the `eldoc` functionality by displaying documentation in a child frame at the mouse point using [posframe](https://github.com/tumashu/posframe) when the mouse hovers over a symbol in an `eglot` managed buffer.
+It integrates with `posframe` to provide popup documentation and features a debounced hover mechanism to prevent excessive requests to the LSP server.
 ![Screencast_20250918_110121.webm](https://github.com/user-attachments/assets/6bb80bee-dc2b-4d36-b8a4-4d416e0a6100)
 ![](https://github.com/user-attachments/assets/e2d32b35-7da0-4bfc-8043-c3cdc6d530a1)

 ## Features
 - Displays documentation in a child frame when hovering over symbols in `eglot` managed buffers.
-- Integrates with `eldoc-box` for popup documentation.
+- Integrates with `posframe` for popup documentation.
 - Avoids spamming the LSP server by debouncing hover events.
 - Works in `prog-mode` buffers to show documentation for the symbol under the mouse cursor.
 - Removed the unnecessary signatures from the document to make doucment more clear.